Yildiz Palace Istanbul

-Yildiz Palace and Park Entrance Fee & Opening Hours
+Yildiz Palace Entrance Fee, Opening Hours and Short History

 The History of the Ottoman Places in Istanbul

 Ottoman Empire built its first palace in today’s Beyazit district after the conquest of Istanbul in 1453.
 Sultan Mehmed the Conqueror lived in this palace temporarily and the construction of Topkapi Palace began in 1461.

 Topkapi Palace was originally planned to be a military quarters where the sultan would attend to state affairs, train for wars and exercise as well as hosting foreign ambassadors.
 Moreover, the Enderun School, which is known as the highest educational institute in the state, was inside the palace too.
 Topkapi Palace served this function for a long period after Sultan Mehmed II’s death.